d48/scrabble-with-friends-python/README.md

 # How to make it faster

 One idea to make the algorithm faster for the computer player in choosing the best word would be to have all permutations of hands pre-calculated and saved in a hash table for **O(1)** lookup.

+Another idea is to remove words in the list that could not be possible to make based on the player's hand, thus reducing the search space.
+On each hand, the word list can be pruned based on all the words that start with letters that's don't exist in the hand.